amnesica/BelugaProject/INSTALL.md

 2. Start the spring boot application with right click on `Application.java` -> Run As -> Java Application

-3. Build and open the angular application in a browser with.
+3. Build and open the angular application in a browser.
 If you are opening the angular application for the first time, run `npm install` first.
 Make sure the url of the server (here: `baseUrl`) in `/src/environments/environment.ts` fits.

 ```
 $ ng serve --open